d3vaashish/Vim-Reloaded/README.md

 Vim, at hand editor for Linux and MacOS users and administrators.
 But they lack features like syntax highlighting, intellisense, autoindentation etc by default.
 So, to make more friendly environment for coding.
-Download the ".vimrc" file from the repository, and paste it in the user account alongside folders like Desktop, Downloads, Music etc.
+Download the ".vimrc" file from the repository, and paste inside home folder, alongside folders like Desktop, Downloads, Music etc.

 <a href="https://imgflip.com/gif/31yyq2"><img src="https://i.imgflip.com/31yyq2.gif" title="made at imgflip.com"/></a>